samaltaa/GenderGuard/README.md

 ## Introduction

-The gender detection system implemented in this repository utilizes a pre-trained deep neural network model to detect faces in a video stream and classify the gender of the detected faces as either male or female.
-The system employs the Haar Cascade classifier for face detection and a Convolutional Neural Network (CNN) for gender classification.
-An alarm is triggered when a male is detected in the video stream.
+The gender detection system in this repository utilizes the OpenCV library and HAAR cascade classifiers to identify faces in a video stream and classify their gender as male or female.
+The system employs HAAR cascade classifiers for face detection and uses OpenCV functionalities to process the video frames.
+An alarm is triggered specifically when a male face is detected in the video stream.

 ## Use Cases